-Bullnose is a rounded, smooth edge cut which gracefully enhances any material of countertop.
+The bullnose is a rounded, smooth edge cut that gracefully enhances any material of countertop.
 The curved design will add a dash of elegance to small kitchens without having to overwhelm the styles or color of the wall, counter, floors, cabinet, furniture, or appliances.
 In addition, the Bullnose appears as if you broke the bank, but depending upon the countertop material, the price often is compared to the double-eased.

 It’s a square edge cut alongside the top at a more or less than 45° angle.
 The slight decoration and straight lines add a dash of elegance to small kitchens without overwhelming the styles or color of the furniture, appliances, floors, cabinet, wall, or counter.
 Also, the single bevel appears as if you spent a ton of money on your kitchen though, depending on the material of the countertop, the price often is compared with the double-eased.

 Eased edge styles are somewhat ‘softened’ squares that alleviate that sharp, hard, edges usually seen on laminate countertops.
 Even though the eased edge style does not detract from small kitchens.
-As a matter of fact, it’ll actually add an upscale appearance to small kitchens and will complement modern designs which incorporate oddly shaped or thin counters, as well as hidden counter extensions you pull out when additional meal or work space is needed.
+As a matter of fact, it’ll actually add an upscale appearance to small kitchens and will complement modern designs that incorporate oddly shaped or thin counters, as well as hidden counter extensions you pull out when an additional meal or workspace is needed.